TIK-NFL/jupyterhub/README.md

    Note that the `openssl rand` commands will generate some secrets such as service tokens and passwords.
 3. If you want to use the single user image provided by this project, build the image using
    ```
-   docker build -t integrable-jupyterhub-singleuser:main singleuser/
+   docker build -t integrable-jupyterhub-notebook:main notebook/
    ```
-   and change the `DOCKER_NOTEBOOK_IMAGE` variable to `integrable-jupyterhub-singleuser:main` within the `.env` file.
+   and change the `DOCKER_NOTEBOOK_IMAGE` variable to `integrable-jupyterhub-notebook:main` within the `.env` file.
 Note that you might also use another single user server images which deviate from these two options.
 4. Build and start all services:
    ```
    docker compose up --build